 Some implications could be drawn.
-First, the inclusion of sustainable element in affordable housing program would incur additional cost is often used as an excuse by many economically disadvantaged governments for not providing decent housing for their less-advantaged citizens.
-However, Hijau E-Komuniti showcases that developing sustainable affordable housing is not something unworkable even in a developing economy.
-This suggests the fragility of the excuse in shielding the incapability of some political leaders.
-The study suggests that the inclusion of broader affordability (sustainability) concepts in affordable housing programs is a matter of political will, political compromises and bureaucratic cooperation in decision-making and allocating resources.
+First, the inclusion of sustainable element in affordable housing programmes would incur additional costs and is often used as an excuse by many economically disadvantaged governments for not providing decent housing for their less-advantaged citizens.
+However, Hijau E-Komuniti showcases that sustainable, affordable housing is not something unworkable even in a developing economy.
+This finding suggests the fragility of the excuse in shielding the incapability of some political leaders.
+The study suggests that the inclusion of broader affordability concepts in affordable housing programmes is a matter of political will, political compromises and bureaucratic cooperation in decision-making and allocating resources.

-Second, using bureaucratic politics theories, this study presents a new perspective in examining (affordable) housing concept where thus far, this perspective has been overlooked by many scholars.
+Second, using bureaucratic politics theories, this study presents a new perspective in examining the (affordable) housing concept where thus far, this perspective has been overlooked by many scholars.
 The central political role of bureaucracy has also been ignored by many parties which considered the bureaucracy not more than a politically neutral human tool in implementing policy as instructed.
-This study demonstrates the way bureaucrats, together with their elected superiors, allocate values and ideologies in creating the type of community they intended to create via affordable housing program.
-Scrutinizing bureaucratic values and ideologies would enhance our understanding in relation to the process of placemaking (inclusion of broader housing affordability concepts) in affordable housing policy, where thus far it has only been examined from the perspectives of sustainable urban planning and economy.
+This study demonstrates the way bureaucrats, together with their elected superiors, allocate values and ideologies in creating the type of community they intended to create via an affordable housing programme.
+Scrutinising bureaucratic values and ideologies would enhance our understanding in relation to the process of placemaking (inclusion of broader housing affordability concepts) in affordable housing policy, where thus far, it has only been examined from the perspectives of sustainable urban planning and economy.

-Third, as argued by Creswell (2004 and 2009), place is a way of seeing, knowing and understanding something that happens in the real world and the emergence of place is connected to human values, identity, goals and power.
+Third, as argued by Cresswell (2004; 2009), place is a way of seeing, knowing and understanding something that happens in the real world, and the emergence of place is connected to human values, identity, goals and power.
 This study exhibits how space was transformed into a place through the value, identity and meaning that was given to it by a group of people in power.
-Knowing (local) bureaucratic politics is a way to better understand the relationships between public administration and politics to enhance better decision-making process and policy outcome.
+Knowing (local) bureaucratic politics is a way to better understand the relationships between public administration and politics to enhance better decision-making processes and policy outcomes.